DarrenZZhang/ECCV18_IMC_GRMF/README.md

 #### If you find the code is useful, please cite the following reference:

-J. Wen, Z. Zhang, Y. Xu, Z. Zhong, B. Zhang, L. Fei, European Conference on Computer Vision Workshop on Compact and Efficient Feature Representation and Learning in Computer Vision, 2018.
+J. Wen, Z. Zhang, Y. Xu, Z. Zhong, B. Zhang, L. Fei, Incomplete Multi-view Clustering via Graph Regularized Matrix Factorization, ECCV Workshop on Compact and Efficient Feature Representation and Learning in Computer Vision, 2018.